jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 The size of the adjective category is often related to the [semantics of adjectives](#adjective-function-and-semantics).

+# General notion of morphology

+## The Lepzig Glossing Rules

+The rules can be found [here](https://www.eva.mpg.de/lingua/pdf/Glossing-Rules.pdf).

+- affixes are labeled as
+  > they-OBL-GEN
+- clitics are labeled as
+  > priest=and shopkeeper=and
+-

 # Word derivation

 ## Derivation into adverbs